Strategy map

 Across a broader range of published sources, a looser approach is sometimes used.
 In these approaches, there are only a few common attributes.
 Some approaches use a more broad causal relationships between objectives shown with arrows that either join objectives together, or placed in a way not linked with specific objectives but to provide general euphemistic indications of where causality lies.
 For instance, Olve and Wetter, in their 1999 book Performance Drivers, also describe early performance driver models, but do not refer to them as strategy maps.

 The purpose of the strategy map in Balanced Scorecard design, and its emergence as a design aid, is discussed in some detail in a research paper on the evolution of Balanced Scorecard designs during the 1990s by Lawrie & Cobbold.

 Origin of strategy maps

-The Balanced Scorecard is a framework that is used to help in the design and implementation of strategic performance management tools within organizations.
+The Balanced Scorecard is a framework used to help in the design and implementation of strategic performance management tools within organizations.

-One of the big challenges faced in the design of Balanced Scorecard-based performance management systems is deciding what activities and outcomes to monitor.
-By providing a simple visual representation of the strategic objectives to be focused on, along with additional visual cues in the form of the perspectives and causal arrows, the strategy map has been found useful in enabling discussion within a management team about what objectives to choose, and subsequently to support discussion of the actual performance achieved.
+One of the major challenges in the design of Balanced Scorecard-based performance management systems is deciding which activities and outcomes to monitor.
+By providing a simple visual representation of the strategic objectives to be focused on, along with additional visual cues in the form of perspectives and causal arrows, the strategy map has been found useful in facilitating discussions within a management team about which objectives to choose and, subsequently, in supporting discussions of the actual performance achieved.